argumenta/argumenta/README.Install.markdown

 See [Developer notes][Developers] for details on running, building, and testing Argumenta from source.
 See [Postgres setup][Postgres-setup] for details on setting up Postgres databases.
+See [Admin notes][Admin] for details on creating and restoring backups.
 See [Web API][API] for details on using Argumenta's Web API.

+[Admin]: ./README.Admin.markdown
 [Developers]: ./README.Developers.markdown
 [Postgres-setup]: ./README.Postgres.markdown
 [API]: ./README.API.markdown